 Are you thinking “Can i sell my rental property with tenants in it?”

-Selling your rental property with a tenant already in place can cause a multitude of issues.
+Selling your rental property or portfolio with a tenant already in place can cause a multitude of issues.
 You should think about these carefully before you proceed with selling the property.

 You may come unstuck at some stage in the future if you don’t understand exactly what this can mean to you.